How Long Do Cracked Nipples Take to Heal When Breastfeeding?

 - Most nipple fissures will begin to heal after a few days, with deeper fissures needing one to two weeks to heal

-- Ensuring proper attachment, using nipples creams or ointments, using your milk, and taking a break from breastfeeding are all great ways to reduce pain and promote healing
+- Ensuring proper attachment, using nipples creams or ointments, using your milk supply, and taking a break from breastfeeding are all great ways to soothe sore, cracked nipples, reducing breast pain and promoting healing

 - You should contact your health provider if you notice any signs of infection, if cracks don’t seem to be healing, or if you’re unable to breastfeed due to pain or discomfort